Skip to main content

 This is a thin wrapper on top of the Javascript Library, so you might want to view those docs first to familiarize yourself with the basic classes and methods.

-This SDK supports both ReactJS and ReactNative environments.
+This SDK supports both ReactJS and ReactNative environments and both client and server components.

 Installation